woojiahao/git-guide/02-first-repository/README.md

     ![New repository page in GitHub](./res/new-repository-page.png)

+    **Note*** For the guide, we will be using the terms repository and project interchangeably.

-    1. Project/repository name (mandatory)
+    1. Repository name (mandatory)
-    2. Project/repository description (optional)
+    2. Repository description (optional)
     3. Private vs public repository (mandatory, public by default)
     4. README file (optional)
     5. License (optional)
     6. .gitignore (optional)

     This chapter will explain the first three concepts.
-The remaining concepts will be elaborated upon in chapter 6.

-    **Note*** For the guide, we will be using the terms repository and project interchangeably.

     Every time you wish to start a new project, you will create a new repository on GitHub.
 The repository's name is the name of the project that you will be working on.
 This can be any name that you wish to give it.
 However, common convention often has repository names using [kebab naming convetion](https://wprock.fr/en/blog/conventions-nommage-programmation/#Conventions-Le-Kebab-case-ou-Spinal-case) or [pascal naming convention.](https://wprock.fr/en/blog/conventions-nommage-programmation/#Conventions-Le-Pascal-case) For this guide, the project name chosen will be `learning-git`, but you can choose anything.